 No products in the cart.

-At True Terpenes, of all our terpenes for sale, Durban Poison is one of our favorite staff pick terpene strands, and we’re not alone in that sentiment—many customers have voiced their opinion that Durban Poison is one of our most potent and effective terpene profiles.
+At True Terpenes, of all our terpenes for sale, Durban Poison is one of our favorite staff pick terpene strains, and we’re not alone in that sentiment—many customers have voiced their opinion that Durban Poison is one of our most potent and effective terpene profiles.

 Durban Poison is a popular sativa strain that originated in the South African port town of, you guessed it, Durban.
 It’s known for its sweet smell and earthy, citrusy flavor.
 When exposed to Durban Poison, people feel uplifted, filled with energy, and their creative minds start flowing.
 It’s hard to sit down and stay still after Durban Poison, because you’re filled with the kind of positive motivation that just makes you want to get things done.